Axion dark matter from extended misalignment with a constant-$\omega_\phi$ pre-oscillatory phase and dark radiation: Conclusions

 We have implemented this model in the software CLASS and performed a global fit using Cobaya to explore its cosmological implications.
 The analysis combines the most recent likelihoods, including CMB temperature and polarization data from \textit{Planck}, CMB lensing, supernovae from DES and Pantheon+, BAO measurements from DESI, and a Gaussian prior on $H_0$ to account for the results from the SH0ES collaboration.
 As a result, we obtained robust constraints on the parameters of our model.
 In particular, the data show a preference for a negative ALP equation of state, $\omega_\phi<-0.037$, prior to the onset of the oscillations, and place an upper bound on the ratio of the ALP energy density before the transition and the height of the cosine potential, $\log_{10}r_\phi<11.1$.
 Our analysis also placed bounds on the scale $f_\phi$, namely, $f_\phi\in [80,1.5\times 10^{10}]$~TeV and on the value of the scale factor at the onset of the oscillations $\log_{10}a_{\rm osc}=-8.9^{+3.2}_{-2.6}$.
 Since the ALP accounts for all the DM, the parameters $f_\phi$, $a_{\rm osc}$, $m_\phi$ and the DM energy density, $\Omega_{\rm c}$, are related through Eq.~(\ref{relation mfa_osc}), which allowed us to obtain the band in the $m_\phi$--$f_\phi$ plane shown in the first panel of Fig.~\ref{fig:results}.
 Within the allowed range of $f_\phi$, the ALP masses lie in the range $m_\phi\in[10^{-20},10^{-2}]$~eV.
 It is remarkable that our model allows access to smaller values of $f_\phi$ for a given mass than in the standard misalignment scenario.

 Regarding the production of DR, our analysis places an upper bound on the ALP decay rate $\log_{10}\Gamma_\phi<-1.88$.
-This by itself is not able to alleviate the $H_0$ and $S_8$ cosmological tensions.
-This small value of $\Gamma_\phi$ can be understood by inspecting its impact on the CMB temperature and matter power spectrum.
-It turns out that larger values of $\Gamma_\phi$ lead to larger deviations with respect to the data, as shown in Fig.~\ref{fig:perturbations_benchmark}.
-However, it allowed us to place bounds on the ALP coupling to DR $g_{\phi\rm DR}$ as a function of ALP the mass, as shown in the second panel of Fig.~\ref{fig:results}.
-Our bounds are more stringent than the perturbativity bound for ALP masses above $1~\mu\rm eV$.
+This is not sufficient by itself to alleviate the $H_0$ and $S_8$ cosmological tensions.
+The preference for small decay rates can be understood in terms of their impact on perturbations, as shown in Fig.~\ref{fig:perturbations_benchmark}.
+In particular, the CMB spectrum is sensitive to late-time physics through CMB lensing, which is suppressed at high multipoles by the ALP decay and tightly constrained by Planck data.
+This constraint can be translated into bounds on the ALP coupling to dark radiation, $g_{\phi\rm DR}$, as a function of the ALP mass, as shown in the second panel of Fig.~\ref{fig:results}.
+Our bounds become more stringent than the perturbativity limit for ALP masses above $1~\mu\mathrm{eV}$.

 Finally, with respect to the agreement with the data, the goodness of the fit is similar for both the ALP model and $\Lambda\rm CDM$.
 The ALP model yields a slightly better fit, with $\Delta\chi^2=\chi^2_{\rm ALP}-\chi^2_{\Lambda\rm CDM}=-3.75$ when all datasets in the global fit are included, and $\Delta\chi^2_{\rm CMB}=-0.63$ for the CMB alone.
 However, the improvement is not statistically significant, and both models remain in good agreement with the data.